mocoso/code-beautifier.tmbundle/Readme.markdown

 Then select 'Bundles > Bundle Editor > Reload Bundles' from Textmate's menus

+## Dependencies

+The 'Beautify all changed' command relies on

+ - Your project using Git for source control
+ - You installing the Grit gem (sudo gem install mojombo-grit)

 ## Credits

 This was based on the [ruby beautifier script][rbs] by Paul Lutus and [Beautiful Ruby in Textmate][brit] by Tim Burks